integralfx/MemTestHelper/DDR4 OC Guide.md

      * Gigabyte: (Dynamic) Vcore SOC.
        * Note that dynamic Vcore SOC is an offset voltage.
 The base voltage can change automatically when increasing DRAM frequency. +0.100V at DDR4-3000 might result in 1.10V actual, but +0.100V at DDR4-3400 might result in 1.20v actual.
      * MSI: CPU NB/SOC.
-2. Set DRAM voltage to 1.40V.
+3. Set DRAM voltage to 1.40V.
 If you're using ICs that roll over above 1.35V, set 1.35V.
    * "Roll over" means that the IC becomes more unstable as you increase the voltage, sometimes to the point of not even POSTing.
    * ICs that are known to roll over above 1.35V include but is not limited to: 8Gb Samsung C-die, older Micron/SpecTek ICs (before 8Gb Rev. E).
-3. Set primary timings to 16-20-20-40 (tCL-tRCD-tRP-tRAS) and tCWL to 16.
+4. Set primary timings to 16-20-20-40 (tCL-tRCD-tRP-tRAS) and tCWL to 16.
    * Most ICs need loose tRCD and/or tRP which is why I recommend 20.
    * See [this post](https://redd.it/ahs5a2) for more information on these timings.
-4. Increase the DRAM frequency until it doesn't boot into Windows any more.
+5. Increase the DRAM frequency until it doesn't boot into Windows anymore.
 Keep in mind the expectations detailed above.
    * If you're on Intel, a quick way of knowing if you're unstable is to examine the RTLs and IOLs.
 Each group of RTLs and IOLs correspond to a channel.
-Within each group, there are 2 values which correspond to each DIMM.
+Within each group, 2 values correspond to each DIMM.
    [Asrock Timing Configurator](https://i.imgur.com/EQBl2wd.jpg)
    As I have my sticks installed in channel A slot 2 and channel B slot 2, I need to look at D1 within each group of RTLs and IOLs.
    RTLs should be no more than 2 apart and IOLs should be no more than 1 apart.
    In my case, RTLs are 53 and 55 which are exactly 2 apart and IOLs are both 7.
    Note that having RTLs and IOLs within those ranges doesn't mean you're stable.
    * If you're on Ryzen 3000 or 5000, make sure that the Infinity Fabric frequency (FCLK) is set to half your effective DRAM frequency.
+Confirm this in ZenTimings by ensuring that FCLK matches up with UCLK and MCLK.
-5. Run a memory tester of your choice.
+6. Run a memory tester of your choice.
-   * Windows will use ~2000MB so make sure to account for that when entering the amount of RAM to test, if the test has manual input.
+   * Windows will use ~2000MB so make sure to account for that when entering the amount of RAM to test if the test has manual input.
 I have 16GB of RAM and usually test 14000MB.
    * Minimum recommended coverage/runtime:
+     * **For AMD run Prime95 Large FFTs and OCCT VRAM with max utilization at the same time to stress the FCLK and to ensure FCLK stability.
+This should be run after any frequency/FCLK change.**
      * MemTestHelper (HCI MemTest): 200% per thread.
      * Karhu RAMTest: 5000%.
        * In the advanced tab, make sure CPU cache is set to enabled.
 This will speed up testing by ~20%.